-Terri Peak Trail is a 4.6 mile moderately trafficked loop trail located near Moreno Valley, CA that features beautiful wild flowers and is rated as moderate.
+Terri Peak Trail is a 4.6 mile moderately trafficked loop trail located near Moreno Valley, California that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 Even on a 75° day it felt very warm.
 Nice views from the top, but took some work to get there.
 5.50